 - OS CVEs: All phones in this list run either iOS or Android.
 In recent years, both of these operating systems have had numerous common vulnerabilities and exposures (CVEs) discovered, so it's important to keep track of exactly how vulnerable they are.
-In the past three years, CVEDetails has reported that 661 CVEs were found on Android, while 670 were found on iOS.

 - Bug Bounties: Device manufacturers will usually offer a cash prize for anyone who can find glaring weaknesses in their phone's software, effectively crowd-sourcing the process of discovering and closing security loopholes.
 With a higher bounty, people will generally be more motivated to find these bugs.
 Some companies invite only trusted bug reporters to earn a bounty (depicted as "Closed" in the above chart), while others will let anybody report bugs and claim the bounty (shown as "Open" here).

 Our first requirement in choosing these phones was that they all had to be available for sale in the United States from a major carrier or from the manufacturer.
 Secondly, for a phone to make this list, it had to be encrypted by default to ensure that your data is protected against external access.

 Another requirement was that the phones all offered granular permission management, which allows you to revoke an app's permission to access certain features like your camera and microphone.
 Then, to ensure that your data remains safe even when your phone is lost or stolen, we only selected phones with remote lock and wipe capabilities.